heatherjholt/Game_Sales/README.md

 # REQUIREMENTS
 Python 3 or greater

-# HOW TO RUN ON WINDOWS
+# HOW TO RUN ON WINDOWS/Jupyterhub
     pip install -r requirements.txt
     python app.py
 Follow the provided link/address.